4d/docs/docs/API/imapTransporterClass.md

 #### Description

-The `.unsubscribe()` function <!-- REF #imapTransporterClass.unsubscribe().Summary -->removes a mailbox from a set of subscribed mailboxes<!-- END REF -->.
+The `.unsubscribe()` function <!-- REF #IMAPTransporterClass.unsubscribe().Summary -->removes a mailbox from a set of subscribed mailboxes<!-- END REF -->.
 This allows you reduce the number of mailboxes you usually see.

 In the `name` parameter, pass the name of the mailbox to remove (unsubscribe) from your active mailboxes.